EstephaniaCalvoC/holbertonschool-low_level_programming/0x00-hello_world/README.md

 ---
 ## Learning Objectives:bulb:
-What you should learn from this project:
+What I learned from this project:

 * Why C programming is awesome
 * Who invented C